mohamedfazil15016-art/PowerBI-Sales-Dashboard-/README.md

 ### Data Cleaning Performed

-The raw export had several data quality issues that were fixed in `cleaned_sales_data.xlsx`:
+The raw export had several data quality issues that were fixed in `Cleaned data.xlsx`:

 - **Fixed header row** — the raw file's actual column headers were sitting in the first data row instead of the header row, so columns initially loaded as generic `Column1, Column2…`.
 - **Split a combined column** — `Region` and `Channel` were merged into a single `Region|Channel` field (e.g. `West|Online`) and have been separated into two clean columns.